doo/scanbot-sdk-example-xamarin/README.md

+# Scanners for MRZ, QR codes and barcodes and document scanning with text recognition

-# Example App for Scanbot SDK Xamarin
+## Scanbot SDK example app for Xamarin

 This example app shows how to integrate the Scanbot SDK for Xamarin.

 ## What is Scanbot SDK
 The Scanbot SDK brings scanning and document creation capabilities to your mobile apps.
 It contains modules which are individually licensable as license packages.
-For more details visit our website https://scanbot.io/sdk.html
+For more details visit our website https://scanbot.io/sdk

 The Scanbot SDK for Xamarin is available as an universal NuGet package for Android and iOS:
 [ScanbotSDK.Xamarin](https://www.nuget.org/packages/ScanbotSDK.Xamarin)